MiltonGreat/Student-Performance/README.md

 This project performs the following steps:

-- Data Inspection: Load and inspect the data for initial analysis.
-- Handling Missing Values: Clean the dataset by either dropping rows with missing values or imputing them using suitable methods.
-- Outlier Detection and Removal: Use boxplots and statistical methods (like IQR) to detect and remove outliers.
-- Smoothing Noisy Data: Apply techniques such as rolling means to smooth data where necessary.
+1. Data Loading
+- Reads the student-mat.csv and student-por.csv files into pandas DataFrames.
+- Displays the first few rows to confirm successful loading.

+2. Missing Data Handling
+- Checks for missing values in both datasets.
+- Imputes missing numerical data using the mean and categorical data using the most frequent value.

+3. Outlier Detection and Removal
+- Visualizes outliers using boxplots.
+- Removes outliers based on the interquartile range (IQR) method.

+4. Data Normalization
+- Normalizes numeric columns using StandardScaler from scikit-learn.

+5. Dataset Merging
+- Merges the math and Portuguese datasets using shared columns such as school, sex, and age.

+6. Data Visualization
+- Creates visualizations to identify trends, distributions, and correlations:
+    - Distribution of student ages.
-- Data Normalization: Normalize the data using techniques like StandardScaler to standardize numerical features.
+    - Boxplots for numerical features.
-- Data Merging: Merge the dataset if required, such as combining data from different courses (Math and Portuguese).
-- Visualization: Use data visualization tools like matplotlib and seaborn to visualize various aspects of the dataset, including categorical and numerical distributions.
-- Export Cleaned Data: Save the cleaned data into new CSV files for future analysis or model building.
+    - Correlation heatmap for numeric columns.
+    - Grade distribution for G1, G2, and G3.
+    - Study time vs. final grade (G3).

+7. Data Export
+- Saves the cleaned datasets to student-mat-cleaned.csv and student-por-cleaned.csv.

+### Key Insights

+- The analysis provides insights into factors influencing student performance, such as study time, attendance, and socio-economic factors.
+- The visualizations highlight the impact of study time on final grades and the distribution of grades across students.

+### Future Enhancements

+- Extend the analysis to include predictive modeling for student performance.
+- Explore additional correlations, such as the effect of parental education levels on grades.
+- Develop an interactive dashboard for visualizing student performance.

 ### Source